 - Screams Like a Little Girl: When he crashes his tank.
 And while being derezzed.

 A program written by Lora.
 She appears to be a 3D simulation program and may play a role in the digitization process.

-- The Engineer: She designed the Solar Sailer that gets them out of the city and most of the way to the fight with Master Control.
+- The Engineer: She designed and helped to build the Solar Sailer that gets them out of the city and most of the way to the fight with Master Control.

-- Last Kiss: With Flynn as Flynn jumps into the beam.
+- Last Kiss: With Flynn as he jumps into the beam.

 An actuarial program for an insurance firm conscripted into the gladiatorial games.
 An ally to Tron and eventually Flynn.

 - Action Survivor: Basically acts as point man for the group while they wander the outlands.